neskweek/LightSaberOS/README.md

 ### FEATURES :

-* Simple modular systems (you can choose to remove some systems from your final compilation)
+* Simple modular systems (you can choose to remove some features from your final compilation)
+* Supports all currently used blade types:
+	 * STAR_LED refers to an in-hilt high-power LED module, usually of type RGB for color mixing, but can be a single LED type or any combination
+	 * of colors and LED dice up to 3 (more can be configured on demand, up to 6 with DIYino Prime
+	 * PIXELBLADE defines a neopixel stripe running the length of the blade.
+For more information on neopixels, see: https://www.adafruit.com/category/168
+	 * Currently supported chip set: WS2812B
+	 * LEDSTRINGS are commonly known as segmented LED strings and represent a blade type where thru-hole LEDs of a single color are connected in parallel
+	 * along the length of the blade.
+Currently supported number of segments: 6 (like Hasbro high-end and Plecter boards among others)
-* Swing detection
+* Swing detection based on quaternions (reacts only on real swings, no need for complicated sensitivity settings)
-* Blade Clash detection
+* Blade Clash detection (reacts reliably on clash without needing any sensitivity settings)
-* Wrist movement detection
 * Full gapless sound playing with "Hum Extended" soundfiles (see below)
-* Blaster Shot deflect
+* Blaster Shot deflect either triggered by button or on-the-move
-* Blade Lockup (long press on Aux switch.
-Plays until release of the button)
+* Blade Lockup (either button activated or triggered by a clash if initiaited)
-* Accent LED
+* Accent LED for illuminated buttons
 * Flash-on-Clash LEDString
 * Multiple ignition/retractation/flickering effects
-* Config Menu to modify some features without wiring the device to your PC/Mac
+* Config Menu to modify some features without connecting your board to your PC/Mac
 * EEPROM load/save of your config preferences
 * Soundfont adding supported (not automatic, you'll have little work to do ;) )